becktothefuture/mccann-website/README.md

 npm run build
 # → Output: dist/app.js (minified IIFE)
 # → Deploy to your CDN and reference in Webflow
+# → Use npm run publish:assets to push updates to GitHub Pages
 ```

 ---